raashidkhan1/DDPS-A1/README.md

 ./run_hadoop_pagerank.sh
 ```

-12. The second experiment with insufficient memory can be ran with a alternate file for Spark_Page_Rank.py and changing line number 72 with-
+12. The second experiment with insufficient memory can be ran with an alternate file for Spark_Page_Rank.py and changing line number 72 with-
 ```
 links = lines.map(lambda urls: parseNeighbors(urls)).distinct().groupByKey().persist(StorageLevel.MEMORY_AND_DISK)
 ```